Panic Seizes New Jersey Mall After Shooting Scare

-Chaos reigned at a mall in Elizabeth, New Jersey on Monday after a large fight broke out and somebody shouted that shots had been fired.
-Though there wasn’t actually any gunfire — what onlookers thought was a gunshot was actually the sound of somebody throwing a chair — the The Mills at Jersey Gardens quickly descended into pandemonium, with hundreds of holiday shoppers running for safety.
+Chaos reigned at a mall in Elizabeth, New Jersey, on Monday after a large fight broke out and somebody shouted that shots had been fired.
+Though there wasn’t actually any gunfire — what onlookers thought was a gunshot was actually the sound of somebody throwing a chair — the scene at the Mills at Jersey Gardens quickly descended into pandemonium, with hundreds of holiday shoppers running for safety.

 It’s been a rough couple of days for New Jersey shoppers.